Explore the many facets of Dr. Arnold O. Beckman’s life and career in science, and join us in creating an understanding of his legacy.

 How can we effectively understand the legacy of a man whose work affected so many aspects of scientific life?

 The Beckman Legacy Project aims to deepen our understanding of Beckman’s historical significance and to draw others into exploring his legacy with us.
 Our working group uses methods in science studies and multimedia storytelling to engage with the human dimensions of the science that Beckman cultivated.
-Over the course of this project we’ve produced a biographical film, a digital collection of Beckman’s papers, original scholarly research, and a museum interactive display.
+Over the course of this project we’ve produced a biographical film, a digital collection of Beckman’s papers, an interactive exploration of groundbreaking scientific instruments, original scholarship, and a museum interactive display.

 In the first half of the 20th century, innovators combined electronics with chemistry to make new measuring instruments that extended our senses into the world of minuscule molecules—into the chemical domain.
 In the hands of many researchers, scientists, and engineers, these electronic chemical instruments changed our world.
 At the dawn of this instrumentation revolution entered a crucial scientist-entrepreneur: Arnold O. Beckman.
 Throughout his life, Beckman developed a multitude of innovative scientific instruments.
 He built a thriving business that made those instruments readily available for use in industry, Nobel Prize–winning research, and life-saving medicine.
 Later in life he donated much of his fortune to advance science.
 His legacy is not only in the instruments he created but in how those instruments continue to expand our view of the world.
 This is his story.